benfulcher/ResearchResources/pages/ScientificWriting.md

 You can more easily make tables in LaTeX using this [online editor](https://www.tablesgenerator.com/).

-### Publishing

-You can find suitable journals for your work using the [JournalFinder App](https://journalfinder.researcher-app.com/).

 ### General structure

 - A general template for structuring a scientific argument is to first explain the problem, then the solution, then the results, then the implications.